 - We will ensure safe occupancy levels of all facilities and areas.

-- Where possible we will create year group bubbles and stagger the end of the school day, we will make the necessary adaptations and revisions to enable this.
+- We will stagger the end of the school day and we will make the necessary adaptations and revisions to enable this.

 - We will revise seating arrangements in lessons to maximise the distance between students.